AdobeDocs/workfront.en/help/quicksilver/product-announcements/betas/new-commenting-experience-beta/unified-commenting-experience.md

 >[!NOTE]
 >
->The objects listed below have only the comments and system updates from the past year (starting with June 2022) available when enabling the beta experience.
+>The objects listed below have only the comments and system updates starting with January 1, 2019 available in the new commenting experience.
 >
->You can view comments and system updates on these objects prior to June 2022 when viewing the Updates section in the current experience:
+>You can view comments and system updates on these objects prior to January 1, 2019 when viewing the Updates section in the current experience:
 >
 >* Issues
 >* Projects